Trent Tucker Rule: NBA

 In 2002, the NBA instituted new rules regarding the end of period indicators.
 An LED light strip on the backboard and the scorer's table replaced the traditional electric red light behind the backboard, and a shot clock visible to all three viewable sides was mandated.

 Venues using Daktronics units installed new four-sided shot clocks with red indicator lights on the sides of the shot time to further assist the electric light.
 By 2004, shot clocks were available with a perimeter light strip around the clock that also lit up when the clock read "00.0".
-Today, the see-through shot clock units have implemented the light strips that surround the shot clock that are turned on upon the clock registering 0.0.
+Today, see-through shot clock units have light strips that surround the shot clock to turn on upon the clock registering 0.0.

-In recent years, timekeeping rules have changed with the implementation of a system where the blowing of an official's whistle stops the clock at the instant of the whistle, along with a rule change where the on-court official (not an official at the scorer's table) starts the clock by pressing a button attached to the official's belt.
+In the late 1990s, NBA timekeeping rules changed with the implementation of a system where the blowing of an official's whistle stops the clock at the instant of the whistle, along with a rule change where the on-court official (not an official at the scorer's table) starts the clock by pressing a button attached to the official's belt.

 On December 20, 2006, New York Knicks forward David Lee scored a game-winning basket with only 0.1 left on the clock.
 The shot counted because Lee deflected in the inbounds pass into the basket (just like what was foreseen by the Knicks and Bulls in their game years before).
-This was the first occurrence of a team winning an NBA game with 0.1 left since Trent Tucker, and coincidentally from the same team, the New York Knicks.
-Furthermore, this took place after the NBA adopted the Precision Time Systems unit, where officials, not the timer, start the clock.
-In 2004, FIBA adopted a rule where the system would be mandatory in international competitions.
-Michael Jordan, Charles Oakley and Patrick Ewing, all of whom participated in the original Trent Tucker game, were in attendance at the David Lee game in Madison Square Garden.
+This was the first occurrence of a team winning an NBA game with 0.1 left since Trent Tucker, and coincidentally from the same team.
+Also by chance, Michael Jordan, Charles Oakley and Patrick Ewing—all of whom participated in the original Trent Tucker game—were in attendance at the David Lee game in Madison Square Garden.